Coffee roaster$$Daily 07:00-17:00Public cafe

 How they serve: Espresso, Pour-over, Whole bean retail

-Congregation Coffee Roasters in New Orleans is the Algiers Point roaster-cafe on Pelican Avenue across the river, with single-origin filter, a quiet patio and a weekly bag subscription.
+Congregation Coffee Roasters in New Orleans is the Algiers Point roaster-cafe on Pelican Avenue across the river, with single-origin filter.

 Tip: Take the Algiers Ferry from Canal Street; ten minutes across the river and Congregation is two blocks from the dock.